OpenDSA/OpenDSA/RST/en/PIFLA/RegClosure.rst

 Closure Concept
 ---------------

+A significant question within the domain of Formal Languages is whether a given language is regular or not.
+Certainly it is if we can create a DFA or NFA that recognizes it, or write a RegEx or regular grammar that represents it.
+But sometimes we might have trouble doing that directly.
+Another tool in the toolbox is to describe the language in terms of one or more languages already known regular, that are combined or modified by some operation that is known to be closed on the set of regular languages.
 In this module, we will prove that a number of operations are closed for the set of regular languages.